Skip to main content

 With a reverse trial, instead of having that access revoked, the user is dropped down from the full, unlimited version of your product to your more restricted free version.
 This increases the chances of the users staying on your platform, making sure that you maintain a consistent active userbase that you can more easily nurture.

 By allowing users to access your full suite of features, users are seeing all the wow moments right away; the things that make your product special.
-They learn to love what you offer, and because of that are more likely to continue to use the free version of your product, and even fully convert to paying customers.
+They learn to love what you offer, and because of that are more likely to continue to use the free version of your product, and even fully upgrade to a paid plan.

 ProdPad's example of the reverse trial funnel